Cotoneaster cambricus Wild Cotoneaster RRR DDD N Welsh Endemic

 Studies are needed on cloned plants but propagation has proved difficult in ther past.
 One of the local Orme residents has a beautiful specimen growing in his garden which is luxuriant and healthy - nothing like the bonsai versions in the wild and he has now managed to create a fine collection of young plants grown from seed.

-This year (2008) some of the original wild plants have been air-layered to produce clones of the few wild plants.
-The plan will continue next year with the remaining wild plants.
-This will create an exact genetic copy of the wild population if successful.
+In 2008 some of the original wild plants were air-layered to produce clones of the few wild plants.
+The plan continued in 2009 with the remaining wild plants.
+This should create an exact genetic copy of the wild population if successful.
 However there is also a programme to reintroduce plants back into the wild on the Great Orme.

-So do you believe that the re-introduction plan is saving the species for mankind and fulfilling obligations to maintain biodiversity or are we seeing the impatience of the human species which has a much shorter life span that the plants for which it cares?
-Answers on a postcard to the Countryside Council for Wales who denied all knowledge of these plans when I phoned them recently.
+So do you believe that the re-introduction plan is saving the species for mankind and fulfilling obligations to maintain biodiversity or are we seeing the impatience of the human species which has a much shorter life span than the plants for which it cares?
+Answers on a postcard to the confused Countryside Council for Wales who denied all knowledge of these plans when I phoned them about this in 2007 and haven't responded yet (March 2010) to the idea that the published plans should at least reflect current practice.